How to Build a Summer House

 Step 5

-To add the top piece, you’ll need a mite cut to match the roof.
+To add the top piece, you’ll need a mitre cut to match the roof so it fits into place.
 Hold one of the lengths up to the edge of the centre spar and run your hand saw along the straight edge.
 This will naturally create the mitre that you need.
 Repeat this step for the opposite side.

 Step 6

-Next, you want to create the front side of the summer house.
+Next, build the front sides of the summer house.
 Use your first wall frame as a guide and line up the timber exactly the same way as the back frame.

-Temporarily nail the pieces of timber to the original frame to hold them in place if you wish – this might make it easier to keep everything exactly lined up.
+Temporarily nail the pieces of timber to the original frame to hold them in place, making it easier to keep everything lined up.

 Step 7